MrRutledge/CS50local/README.md

     /** int scores [3];**/

 Strings in C
-strings s = "HA string is an array with each charater having each memory.
+strings s = " string is an array with each charater having each memory.
 Strings takes up one more byte than required in C \0 Null Arrays
 Strings